2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/content-type-global.md

 > You almost certainly will _not_ need this.
 So if you start playing around with this,
 > make sure that you really need this.

-## What is a Global Shared Content-Type?
+## What is a Global Content-Type?

-**Global Shared Content Types** are a [Content Types](xref:Basics.Data.ContentType.Index) which are defined in a central location and available in all Apps of your system.
+**Global Content Types** are a [Content Types](xref:Basics.Data.ContentType.Index) which are defined in a central location and available in all Apps of your system.

+* These are custom Content-Types which are treated like System Content-Types.
+* They can be used inside _every single App_
+* The App data is in the export/import, but _not_ the **Content-Type Definition**.
+* If you import an App with such data, the **Global Type** must be configured first.
+* These Content-Types are stored in the [file system](xref:Basics.Data.ContentType.FileStorage)

-For most _Content Management_ scenarios you don't want to use this.
+For most scenarios you don't want to use this.

 ## How it works